purescript-contrib/purescript-argonaut-codecs/README.md

 2. Use `:=` or `:=?` to create a key/value pair in a JSON object
 3. Use `~>` or `~>?` to chain together multiple key/value pairs.

-Ultimately, this will produce an `Object Json` which can be serialized to a JSON string or manipulated.
+Ultimately, this will produce `Json` which can be serialized to a JSON string or manipulated.

 #### Decoding JSON